omarelkashef/microcloud-cluster-manager/README.md

 # MicroCloud Cluster Manager

-Cluster Manager is a web UI for viewing and managing multiple MicroCloud deployments.
+Cluster Manager is the entry point for all your MicroClouds.
 It can be extended with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) for monitoring and alerting.

 # Get started